Bionif92/Cursos-de-Programacion/React/React.md

 ### Getting Values via FormData & Native Browser APIs

 Native build in feature
+Need name prop in all the things you want to control
 ````
 export default function Signup() {
   function handleSubmit(event) {